 Because Linux isn’t owned by anyone, it’s up to hardware manufacturers to make it available on their computers or provide tools to help users do it themselves.
 Most major computer makers offer at least a few Linux-friendly laptops and, in some cases, users take it upon themselves to write drivers and software themselves.
 If you’re new to Linux, it’s best to find a laptop with it preinstalled, but if you’re a veteran user, you can look for a compatible laptop and install Linux on your own.

 If you’re ready to join the thousands of users around the world enjoying the simplicity and stability of Linux, you’re in luck — there are plenty of great, affordable options that make Linux easy to learn and use.
-Here’s what you need to know to find the right Linux laptop for yourself.

 When it comes to laptops, it’s easy to overspend.
 Keep costs down by considering these three questions before you shop: